-At Child Development Infoline, we are always here to support families and children, especially during this trying and uncertain situation with COVID-19.
+At 211 Child Development, we are always here to support families and children, especially during this trying and uncertain situation with COVID-19.
 With many children staying at home now, we know that you may be looking for ideas and ways to engage with them.
 We have compiled a list of resources with activities that are simple, educational, and yet fun.
 Most of the activities can easily be done with materials and toys found at home.
 You will also find resources for talking to children about the virus, as well as ways to take care of yourself and others during this stressful time.
 We hope that you find these resources provide comfort and support to be able to enjoy and make the most of this time with your loved ones!

 Explaining the Virus to Children